WGBH-MLA/openvault3/app/views/collections/aqhq.md

 ![](https://s3.amazonaws.com/openvault.wgbh.org/special_collections/freedom-riders/freedom_riders.jpg "Freedom Riders")

+## intro

+There needs to be a part here called 'intro', which introduces the collection.
+Intro (short for 'Introduction') refers to a small blurb of text designed to communicate the general 'joi de vivre' (French for 'journey of veever') of a larger body of content.
+Because the intro is technically a part of the content itself, it must be carefully crafted to avoid a stack overflow error.
+Because the intro is technically a part of the content itself, it must be carefully crafted to avoid a stack overflow error.
+Because the intro is technically a part of the content itself, it must be carefully crafted to avoid a stack overflow error.
+Because the intro is technically a part of the content itself, it must be carefully crafted to avoid a stack overflow error.

 ## Collection Summary

 *The AIDS Quarterly/The Health Quarterly* special collection includes two nationally distributed news and documentary series produced by WGBH Boston, which reported on the AIDS crisis.
 AIDS, also known as Acquired Immunodeficiency Syndrome, is a chronic, potentially life-threatening condition caused by the human immunodeficiency virus (HIV).